Surety Bond Nevada

 Fidelity Bonds – Fidelity bonds are used for employment purposes.
 A fidelity bond might be posted to provide an employer with insurance against employee theft.
 This type of bond might also be called a standard employee dishonesty bond.
 A fidelity bond of this kind would protect a business from financial loss resulting from the fraudulent deed of an employee or multiple employees.
 This type of fidelity bond may be useful for non-profit groups.
 It could also be beneficial for professional practices, such as medical clinics or accounting offices.

-Commercial Surety Bonds – Commercial surety bonds are used to ensure that contractors will follow the government regulations that apply to their industry.
+Commercial Surety Bonds – These are used to ensure that contractors will follow the government regulations that apply to their industry.
 These bonds protect businesses working with other businesses or paying for their services.

 Here are a few examples of commercial surety bonds: